WHAT IS MASONIC CHARITY?

 WHAT DOES THE LODGE CHARITY STEWARD DO?

 He should keep accurate records for himself and the Lodge Treasurer and ensure that the Lodge and brethren comply with Charity law and all relevant Masonic regulations at all times.
-He should also communicate with the Provincial Grand Charity Steward as and when necessary, addressing any general charitable queries for his attention, initially through the Provincial Office.
+He should also communicate with the Provincial Grand Charity Steward and / or the Area Charity Steward as and when necessary, addressing any general charitable queries for his attention, initially through the Provincial Office.

 Every Lodge Charity Steward is expected to be pro-active at fund raising within his Lodge and to be able to offer guidance and support to the brethren whenever he is approached about any charitable matter.